mmbmf1/mmbmf1/posts/input-validation-patterns.md

 ## The Problem

-Minimal validation leads to unclear errors and unnecessary database load.
+Minimal validation can lead to unclear errors and unnecessary database load.

 ```typescript
 const { email, name } = req.body;